CONSULTANT ✰ ADVOCATE ✰ SPEAKER ✰ AUTHOR

 Taylor Kane has spent most of her life as a rare disease advocate.
-She currently serves as Social Media Manager for AllStripes, a healthcare technology company dedicated to uncovering new treatments for people with rare diseases.
-In addition, she is the founder and executive director of Remember The Girls, an international non-profit organization that unites, educates and empowers female carriers of x-linked genetic disorders.
-Taylor’s activism began when she was in grade school, shortly after her father died from the rare x-linked disorder Adrenoleukodystrophy (ALD) and she learned that she was a carrier of this devastating disease.
+She currently serves as Community Engagement Manager at AllStripes, a healthcare technology company dedicated to uncovering new treatments for people with rare diseases.
+In addition, she is the founder and executive director of Remember The Girls, an international non-profit organization that unites, educates and empowers female carriers of X-linked genetic disorders.
+Taylor’s activism began when she was in grade school, shortly after her father died from the rare X-linked disorder Adrenoleukodystrophy (ALD) and she learned that she was a carrier of this devastating disease.
 Not only did Taylor help raise substantial money for ALD research, she successfully lobbied the New Jersey legislature and Governor to enact a law requiring the screening of newborns for ALD in New Jersey.
 At the age of fourteen, Taylor founded a campaign called YAC (Young ALD Carriers) to support young females who carry the gene for ALD and to assist them in effectuating positive change through advocacy, social media, and the legislative process.
 Since college, she has served as a leader of the Young Adult Representatives of the Rare Disease Legislative Advocates (YARR), educating young adults with rare diseases to advocate for more affordable, safe, and effective treatments.
 Taylor is a summa cum laude graduate of The George Washington University who resides in New Jersey, but spends several months each year in the United Kingdom.
 She is an award-winning activist, an accomplished speaker, and a respected author, having recently published a memoir, Rare Like Us: From Losing My Dad to Finding Myself in a Family Plagued by Genetic Disease.